The Iron Man (novel)

-The Iron Man: A Children's Story in Five Nights is a 1968 science fiction novel by British Poet Laureate Ted Hughes, first published by Faber and Faber in the UK with illustrations by George Adamson.
+The Iron Man: A Children's Story in Five Nights is a 1968 science fiction novel by Ted Hughes, future British Poet Laureate, first published by Faber and Faber in the UK with illustrations by George Adamson.
 Described by some as a modern fairy tale, it narrates the unexpected arrival in England of a giant "metal man" of unknown origin who rains destruction on the countryside by eating industrial farm equipment, before befriending a small boy and defending the world from a dragon from outer space.
 Expanding the narrative beyond a criticism of warfare and inter-human conflict, Hughes later wrote a sequel, The Iron Woman (1993), describing retribution based on environmental themes related to pollution.

 Story

+The Iron Man arrives seemingly from nowhere, and his appearance is described in detail.
+He first appears falling off a cliff, but his various pieces reassemble themselves, starting with his hands finding his eyes and progressing from there.
+He is unable to find one ear, which was taken by seagulls earlier, and walks into the sea to find it.